getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ## Manually Trigger Errors

-**[Mimi note: Best for when an app is in a broken state, but there are no explicit erros being thrown.
+**[Mimi note: Best for when an app is in a broken state, but there are no explicit errors being thrown.
 So, you want to trigger an error, possibly with extra context passed in for debugging purposes.]**

 **[Mimi note: Yes, there's duplicate info.
 Still thinking on this.
 Trying to cater to the kind of dev who has a set flow.
 Usually, 1.
 Initialize, 2. optionally configure, 3.
 Manually trigger an error (because you wanna take it out for a test drive)]**